LeonPupier/GameEngine/README.md

 The number of files in this folder is quite substantial due to the many textures used and the lack of optimization of these, I should have made an image for all the animations of an entity instead of an image each time...

+All the textures present in this repo have been drawn by me, yes, it's not always the best and it took me a lot of time.

 *Among all the features that I implemented myself, here is a short list.*

 **Regarding the game engine itself:**